jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 \attrib{Clare Tan}

-##Let na Drugi Svet
+##*Let na Drugi Svet*

 Kletnik and I decided to go camping.
 We started at 9pm and arrived to camp really early.
 There was enough time to go and show Kletnik the crystals.
 Once back in the camp, Kate and Jan were already getting ready to go out.
 We ate a bit and went to bed.

-Once awake, we quickly ate and pack and were on the way to Serpentine.
+Once awake, we quickly ate and pack and were on the way to *Serpentine*.
 Here we climbed up for about 4 m and the passage above led to about 26 m pitch.
 We bolted and start going down.
 Half way down was a big rubbing point so we made a rebelay.
 At the bottom there was a bolder choke and we tried to find a way through.
 After some hard work, I finally managed to squeeze through.
 Kletnik, being bigger than me, could not follow me.
 We tried to make the squeeze bigger, but with no success.
 On my own I continued to explore.
 But after 20 m, I was stopped by another tight space.
 With a bit of digging, it was passable.
 I returned back to Kletnik and explained the situation.
 He was keen to come back and do some digging.
-We surveyed on they way back and named the passage Let na Drugi Svet.
+We surveyed on they way back and named the passage *Let na Drugi Svet*.
 Back in bed, Kletnik could not sleep.
-He was treating his insomnia with watching lots of Popaj.
+He was treating his *insomnia* with watching lots of Popaj.

 \attrib{\izi}

-## Bolt climbing in Queen's bed Chamber
+## Bolt climbing in *Queen's bed Chamber*

 After a couple of days of none caving, Gergley invited me to go camping with him, as he had a plan.
-The plan was to bolt climb the aven at the end of Queen's bed Chamber.
+The plan was to bolt climb the aven at the end of *Queen's bed Chamber*.
 Therefore he packed a lot of stuff as he was even afraid, that he might run out of stuff.
 On the end we carried down 3 tackle sacks.

 Once in a camp we packed all necessary for bolt climbing.
 When we arrived, I said to Gergely “You start climbing first”.
 Gergley looked at me and said: » I have never bolt climbed before, you go first«.
 I looked at him back and said: » Well, I have never bolt climbed before either.
 I have always free climbed« We start to laughing and decided that for sure can not be that hard and start to making a plan on how to do it.
 I started to bolt climb first, while Gergely was belaying me.
 After 9 m I was stopped by a big patch of mud.
 I tried to do the bolt above it, but was about 30 cm to short to drill a hole above the mud.
 At this point I decided that this is the end of climbing for today.
 I was climbing with a dynamic rope so what was left to do was to safely secure the static rope, till the point where I was able to reach.